7th Grade English

 One marked difference between the sixth and seventh grade curricula is a shift in emphasis from literal to figurative and symbolic meanings.
 Students also examine how authors use tone and point of view to develop their messages about the American Dream.
 In addition, students continue to hone their independent reading habits; they work to increase their stamina on complex texts, their annotation skills and their breadth of advanced vocabulary.

-Why we chose these texts?
+Why did we choose these texts?

 Seventh graders begin the year studying the modern day Native American experience in The Absolutely True Diary of a Part-Time Indian by Sherman Alexie.
 Then, they jump into the graphic novel American Born Chinese by Gene Luen Yang about a teenager struggling to balance his Chinese American heritage.
 Next, scholars read the memoir When I Was Puerto Rican: A Memoir by Esmeralda Santiago, a story about the experience of a young girl who emigrates to the U.S. from Puerto Rico.
 In the fourth and fifth units of the year, students examine the disillusionment of the American Dream through two famous dramas, Death of Salesman by Arthur Miller and A Raisin in the Sun by Lorraine Hansberry.
 In the sixth unit, students will zoom in on a two-week unit studying poetry about the American experience with a special focus on the Harlem Renaissance.
 Finally, students end the year with a short stories unit including texts from Jhumpa Lahiri’s Interpreter of Maladies about the Indian-American perspective, J.D.
 Vance’s The Hillbilly Elegy about the Scots-Irish challenges with poverty, and the NY Times: American Dreamers about the undocumented immigrant experience.
 Through in-depth analysis of these texts, seventh graders explore a variety of racial and cultural perspectives as they wrestle with the authenticity of the American Dream.